Automated Wealth Network Review (Prepare for Upsells and MLM!)

 Quick Summary of Automated Wealth Network

-Pros: It gives you basic info about how affiliate- I mean incentive- marketing works.
+The Good: It gives you basic info about how affiliate- I mean incentive- marketing works.

-Cons: For the sign-up cost ($20-60 or more) and monthly subscription charge ($27/month), AWN is not a good investment.
+The Bad: For the sign-up cost ($20-60 or more) and monthly subscription charge ($27/month), AWN is not a good investment.
 Plus, your "automated wealth" is largely based on how many people you can add to your MLM-style downline.

-Our Recommendation: There are far better affiliate marketing training programs out there, including my top recommendation.
+The Bottom Line: There are far better affiliate marketing training programs out there, including my top recommendation.

 Automated Wealth Network.
 The name alone should make you instantly leery of this work-at-home system.
 There is no such thing as “automated wealth,” not unless you count inheritances and online scams.